cloudberrydb/cloudberrydb/README.md

 ### Patch submission

-Once you are ready to share your work with the Greenplum core team and the rest of the Greenplum community you should push all the commits to a branch in your own repository forked from the official Greenplum and [send us a pull request](https://help.github.com/articles/about-pull-requests/).
+Once you are ready to share your work with the Greenplum core team and the rest of the Greenplum community, you should push all the commits to a branch in your own repository forked from the official Greenplum and [send us a pull request](https://help.github.com/articles/about-pull-requests/).

-For now we require all pull requests to be submitted against the main master branch, but over time, once there are many supported open source releases of Greenplum in the wild, you may decide to submit your pull requests against am active release branch if the change is only applicable to a given release.
+For now, we require all pull requests to be submitted against the main master branch, but over time, once there are many supported open source releases of Greenplum in the wild, you may decide to submit your pull requests against an active release branch if the change is only applicable to a given release.

 ### Validation checks and CI

-Once you submit your pull request you will immediately see a number of validation checks performed by our automated CI pipeline.
+Once you submit your pull request, you will immediately see a number of validation checks performed by our automated CI pipelines.
 There also will be a CLA check telling you whether your CLA was recognized.
-If any of these checks fails you will need to update your pull request to take care of the issue.
+If any of these checks fails, you will need to update your pull request to take care of the issue.
 Pull requests with failed validation checks are very unlikely to receive any further peer review from the community members.

 Keep in mind that the most common reason for a failed CLA check is a mismatch between an email on file and an email recorded in the commits submitted as part of the pull request.

-If you can not figure out why a certain validation check failed feel free to ask on the developer's mailing list, but make sure to include a direct link to a pull request in your email.
+If you can not figure out why a certain validation check failed, feel free to ask on the developer's mailing list, but make sure to include a direct link to a pull request in your email.